Squats are arguably one of the most popular exercises you’ll see at the gym and a staple of any leg day.

 The bodyweight squat is an exercise that can be added to any workout, whether it’s cardio or weights, helping to build lower body strength.

-They’re so versatile that you can do these out at your gym, or even from the comfort of your own home.
+They’re so versatile that you can do these out at your gym, or even from the comfort of your own home if you have limited or no equipment or space.